orlov-n/cinema-lighthouse/README.md

 - User can view a list of movies on the home page
 ![Home Page](src/images/homepage.gif)

-- User can view more specific information about a specified movie and click on header to return to home page
+- User can view more information about a specified movie and click on header to return to home page
 ![Selected Movie Information Page](src/images/infoPage.gif)

 ## Technologies Implemented